 Operational risk RWA is calculated under The Standardised Approach (TSA).
-TSA is not a risk sensitive measure of operational risk and assumes that a group's operational risk exposures increase linearly in proportion to revenue.
+TSA is not a risk sensitive measure of operational risk and assumes that a firm's operational risk exposures increase linearly in proportion to revenue.
 The measure uses an average gross income over the past three years.
-The operational risk RWA increased year-on-year on account of an increase in revenue in 2023 relative to 2020.
+The operational risk RWA increased year-on-year on account of increased revenue in 2024 relative to 2021.